changesets/changesets/docs/detailed-explanation.md

 This is useful because it breaks versioning into two steps:

-1. Adding a changeset - can be done in a PR, by a contributor, while the change is fresh in their mind
+1. Adding a changeset - can be done in a PR, by a contributor, while the change is fresh in their mind.
 2. Versioning - combines all changesets, creates one version bump for each package based on the maximum version bump of each package, and updates dependencies where needed, write changelogs.
 Can then be reviewed as an aggregate.

 ## The tooling that makes this worthwhile